 Court Rejects Argument by the City of Sonora and Wal-Mart

-The city and Wal-Mart argued that CEQA compliance can be avoided when a developer's supporters gather signatures of 15 percent of the registered voters on an initiative petition to approve the development, and the lead agency chooses to forgo the election and adopt the initiative directly as an ordinance, pursuant to Elections Code section 9214.
+On appeal, the city and Wal-Mart argued that CEQA compliance can be avoided when a developer's supporters gather signatures of 15 percent of the registered voters on an initiative petition to approve the development, and the lead agency chooses to forgo the election and adopt the initiative directly as an ordinance, pursuant to Elections Code section 9214.

 The court disagreed.